MainbaseT/power-pages-docs/power-pages-docs/configure/mcp-configure-entra.md

 Before you begin, ensure you have:

-- A functional Power Pages site.
+- A functional Power Pages site
-- Maker or admin access to the Power Pages environment.
+- Maker or admin access to the Power Pages environment
-- Access to an MCP protocol-compatible client (VS Code, Microsoft Copilot Studio).
+- Access to an MCP protocol-compatible client (VS Code, Microsoft Copilot Studio)
-- Access to the Microsoft Entra admin center with permissions to create app registrations.
+- Access to the Microsoft Entra admin center with permissions to create app registrations

 ## Configure Microsoft Entra External ID